Kenneth5259/100DaysOfCode/day-1/README.md

 The goal of Day 1 will be to add ReactStrap components into a series of custom components.
-More specifics will be worked out as tomorrow goes on.
+These components will be the building block of the user interface for an IoT appliaction that can be used every year.